-The Federal Law says that all children with disabilities are entitled to a free education in the public schools.
+Federal Law says all children with disabilities are entitled to free education in public schools.
 Children with disabilities are also entitled to a special education that meets their needs and prepares them for more education, jobs, and adult living.
-Transition planning helps parents and schools prepare children for adult life by making sure that children learn important life and academic skills.
-Through LIFTT’s peer mentoring services and Independent Living Services we can assist in helping an individual reach their goals.
+Transition planning helps parents and schools prepare children for adult life by making sure children learn important life and academic skills.

-Their mission- To improve transition services and increase the number of youth with disabilities who achieve their desired post school outcomes.
-Their vision- all individuals with or without disabilities –live, learn, work, play, and participate together in all life experiences.
-Contains useful information on resources for parents, professionals and youth.
+The project’s mission is to improve transition services and increase the number of youth with disabilities who achieve their desired post-school outcomes.
+Its vision is that all individuals with or without disabilities live, learn, work, play, and participate together in all life experiences.
+The project contains useful information on resources for parents, professionals and youth.

-Their mission-To identify students with disabilities who have exhibited leadership skills and equip them with additional training so that they may become leaders by example.
+MYLF’s mission is to identify students with disabilities who have exhibited leadership skills and equip them with additional training so that they become leaders by example.
 MYLF Students will expand their knowledge of the culture of disability, learn about all types of disabilities, and meet adults who are living successfully with disabilities.
-Their Goals- Develop Individual:
+Their individual goals include the following:

 - Leadership Plans to use upon return to his/her community

 - Work ethics and a belief that work is not only a right but also a social obligation to reach his/her full potential

 - Resource Development Plan in order to attain continued or more complete independence through technology, community support, peer mentoring, civil rights.